1. When is the best time to travel to Costa Rica?

 All of our tour leaders are exceptional!
 They are fluent in English and Spanish.
 They are from the local areas where they guide and are among the very best guides available in each region.
 Our tour leaders treat our travelers like friends, showing visitors both the major highlights and the local treasures.

-7. What type of transportation is used?
+7. What type of transportation is used in Costa Rica?

-Our Costa Rica tours utilize a variety of transportation including private vans/ cars, public minibuses, charter flights, river boats, jeeps, etc. We use a mix of private/ public transportation to provide travelers with the most efficient, safe, and cost effective transportation in each area.
+Costa Rica tours utilize a variety of transportation including private vans/ cars, public minibuses, charter flights, river boats, jeeps, etc. We use a mix of private/ public transportation to provide travelers with the most efficient, safe, and cost effective transportation in each area.
 Each tour itinerary page has a description of the transportation included on that tour.
 If you have additional questions, just ask!

 8. What type of planes are used on internal flights?